cultureamp/browser-testing/README.md

 ```

 ### Browser env variable
-The environment variable browser can have the following values
+The environment variable BROWSER can have the following values
  - Chrome
  - Firefox
  - Safari